rprieto/mongo-fixtures/README.md

-# mongo-populate
+# mongo-fixtures

 > Populate MongoDB with dummy collections for testing

 # Elevator pitch

-`mongo-populate` will read JSON documents from disk, and use them to quickly populate a MongoDB database.
+`mongo-fixtures` will read JSON documents from disk, and use them to quickly populate a MongoDB database.
 You can use it to bootstrap a local environment, or to initialise data required for functional tests.

 # Data sets